tisuchi/mini-aspire/readme.md

 ## How to Install
-First clone the repo to your local machine by the following command- ` git clone https://github.com/tisuchi/mini-aspire.git
+First of all, clone the repo to your local machine by the following command- ` git clone https://github.com/tisuchi/mini-aspire.git
 `

-Now, cd to **mini-aspire** folder by `cd mini-aspire`.
+Now, cd to **mini-aspire** folder by using this command `cd mini-aspire`.

-Next, run update composer by `composer update` command.
+Next, run update composer `composer update`.

 ## Configuration
-Once you have successfully download, you just need to set up your database connection.
+Once you have successfully downloaded, you just need to set up your database connection.
 - Open `.env` file and set the following details-
 ```
 DB_CONNECTION=mysql